-

 Choose the right mask fit

 Everyone’s face is different, particularly around the bridge of the nose.
-Some masks sometimes feel ‘right’, and you should be happy with the fit and comfort.
+Some masks sometimes feel ‘right’; you should be happy with the fit and comfort.
 If your current mask isn’t comfortable, contact us, and we could make a few suggestions for alternatives.

 Choosing the correct size

-Please remember that just because you currently use a large mask doesn’t mean that every mask will be a suitable fit for you in a Large size.
+Please remember that just because you currently use a large mask doesn’t mean that every mask will suit you in a Large size.

 CPAP Masks FAQs